-Flow-based note-taking is one of the best ways to consume content meant for learning.
+Flow notes method of note-taking is one of the best ways to consume content meant for learning.
 The approach followed by Flow notes is pretty straightforward - create notes as you understand it and not how the narrators narrate them.

 The primary difference between Flow Notes and other note-taking methods is that you tend to take notes first and learn later, whereas, with flow notes, you learn while you take notes.